fis/aoc/docs/2020-notes.md

 earlier rules.
 The iteration order for rules is topologically sorted, to ensure that validity information of the possible partitionings is available.

 While this works, the code is far from pleasant.
-The second -- so far, last -- version insteads opts for a much simpler backtracking search to directly test whether a given input matches a production rule.
+The second version insteads opts for a much simpler backtracking search to directly test whether a given input matches a production rule.
 In practice this turns out to run approximately half the time of the previous approach for part 1.
-Part 2 is much slower, unfortunately, so the total runtime does not really change.
+Part 2 is much slower, unfortunately, so the total runtime remains at around 2 seconds.

+Since 2 seconds is still an annoying wait when running the tests, the third -- so far, final -- version cheats.
+It expands the ruleset into the corresponding regular expression; the Go `regexp/syntax` package is a nice help here.
+To cope with the non-regular language of part 2, it simply expands the repeated iterations of rule 11 up to a depth of 20.
+The combined solution of parts 1 and 2 with this approach runs in 0.1 seconds, which is (finally) good enough.